DeronW/deronw.github.io/markdown/CV-en.md

 **2010-05 ~ 2011-03**

-在OA事业部都是基于 IBM Lotus 平台,开发企业办公自动化系统, 使用LotusScript语言
+Working on IBM Lotus platform, use LotusScript(localism of VB) develop OA system, within Clients business workflow

-- 2010-07 劲霸男装OA系统(维护升级)
+- 2010-07 K-Boxing internal OA system
-- 2010-10 新奥集团OA系统六期(驻现场[廊坊]提供技术支持和新功能开发)
+- 2010-10 ENN-bloc internal OA system
-- 2011-01 东尚服装OA系统一期(初期设计, 功能原型)
+- 2011-01 DHC-bloc innernal OA system

-阶段重点/难点
+POINTS

-- 业务与技术的适度结合
+- combine tech and special workflow
-- 沟通能力, 需要与需求方的大量需求沟通/调整
+- communications, lots of task describe with clients.
-- 文档型数据库, 区别与关系型数据库的使用方法
+- document database, use a special kind of database, store 2-dimension data and documents like Word and PDF

 **2011-04 ~ 2013-07**

-在联盈(绿野公司前身)从事Web开发, 前端+后端, 并完成若干公司内部项目
+In Lvye, working on Web development, include frontend and backend, and launch few new projects and accomplish them.

 - 六只脚网站 [Python(Django) + Web前端]
     - 与8264网站单点登录[Python + PHP + Web前端]